Síragon

-Síragon, C.A. is a Venezuelan manufacturer and assembler of computer hardware and other electronic products such as digital cameras, tablet computers and LCD televisions.
+Síragon, C.A. is a Venezuelan manufacturer and assembler of computer hardware and other electronic products such as digital cameras, tablet, computers and LCD televisions.
 Siragon also designs and manufactures its own RAM and flash memory and printed circuit boards.
-The company was created in an alliance between Venezuelan and Japanese investors.
-Its plant is located in the North Industrial Zone of Valencia, Carabobo.
+The company was created in an alliance between Venezuela and Japanese investors.
+Its plant is located in the North Industrial Zone of Valencia, Carabobo, in Venezuela.